Pratik-s108/StaticWebsiteDeploy/README.md

-Just A Basic Game Project For Learing
+Just A Basic Tic-tac-toe Game Project For Learning.
+All working file is in newjs_script branch.
+Project creatation Language's Used HTML/CSS/JS.